 In view of that, it’s crucial that you pick a chainsaw that best suits your expertise level and always wear protective gear.
 Of course, first thing first, follow the manufacturer’s instructions and read the manual for your chainsaw.

-One particular cause for injuries is coming from kickback, a term used to describe when the tip of the guide bar catches on wood or other object without cutting it through.
-This throws the chainsaw upwards and towards the operator while the chain is still running.
+One particular cause for injuries is coming from kickback, a term used to describe when the tip of the guide chainsaw bar catches on wood or other objects without cutting it through.
+This throws the chainsaw upwards and toward the operator while the chain is still running.

 Another important aspect to consider is the weight of the chainsaw.
 Always use a smaller chainsaw for lighter tasks as weight and increased vibration can cause fatigue over long periods of use and sawing could end up plainly dangerous.

-Normally, anybody would want a chainsaw with a great ease of use.
-You would want a chainsaw with a relatively light weight, all around adjusted for handle and weight placement, simple chain tightening, little vibration, and, maybe in particular, an easy and quick start.
+Normally, anybody would want a chainsaw with great ease of use.
+You would want a chainsaw with a relatively lightweight, all-around adjusted for handle and weight placement, simple chain tightening, little vibration, and, maybe in particular, an easy and quick start.

 Top handle vs Rear handle

 The top handle chainsaw enables the user to control the operation and direction of the chainsaw unit right from the top.
 This specialized, professional chainsaw kind is essentially used for working on elevated platforms / in harnesses or on lying branches.